-2024 Book Awards..
+2024 Book Awards

-A focus on the personal and the political with themes including the Holocaust and contemporary space exploration; parental radical politics; the history of Black life and culture; African fashion; and the women of a remote Afro-Mexican village, make up the 20 longlisted titles for the 39th edition of the Kraszna-Krausz Book Awards
+A focus on the personal and the political with themes including the Holocaust and contemporary space exploration; parental radical politics; the history of Black life and culture; African fashion; and the women of a remote Afro-Mexican village made up the 20 longlisted titles for the Kraszna-Krausz Book Awards.
+The longlists, ten for the Photography category and ten for the Moving Image category, were announced in May 2024 and were exhibited at Photo London 2024.
+The six shortlisted publications, three in the Photography category and three in the Moving Image category, were announced in early June 2024.

 The Kraszna-Krausz Book Awards, first established in 1985, are open to all Moving Image and Photography books published in the previous year and available in the UK.
 The Awards celebrate creativity and rigour within the publishing industry.